jiaqixuac/mmediting/README.md

 ## License

-This project is released under the [Apache 2.0 license](./LICENSE).
+This project is released under the [MIT license](./LICENSE).
+Please refer to the acknowledged repositories for their licenses.